StormCreative/frontend-styleguide/css.md

 ##### *Grid*

 Grids are used to help create a column structure to a website.
 The grid system we use is build in-house using other methods of grid and compiled into one.
-To use the mixin it must first be imported into the main `_structure.scss` file and within the `config/_settings.scss` the variable `$grid` should be set to true.
+To use grids it must first be imported into the main `_structure.scss` file and within the `config/_settings.scss` the variable `$grid` should be set to true.

 Within the HTML the parent block must use a class of `grid` and its children (next elements within the block) have a class of `grid__????`.
 The question marks are the width that we want to set for our column.
 The class names with the values are show below: